-At Euromed clinic center Dubai, every skin examination is performed under the supervision of board-certified surgeons and radiologists.
+At Euromed Clinic Center, every skin examination is performed under the supervision of board-certified surgeons and radiologists.
 So, if you want a reliable clinic for Mole Evaluation in Dubai, get in touch with us for Dermoscopy.
 Our clinic has introduced initial consultation for its valuable clients in the United Arab Emirates.
-Now you can book your consultation by just filling an online form or by contacting us on the given numbers.
+You can schedule your consultation by filling the online form below or contacting us on the given numbers.